cometkim/gatsby-theme-stitches/README.md

 plugin: ['gatsby-theme-stitches']
 ```

 That's it!
-You can import sitiches module from `gatsby-plugin-stitches/src/stitches.config`;
+You can import stitches module from `gatsby-plugin-stitches/src/stitches.config`;

 ```js
 import { styled } from 'gatsby-theme-stitches/src/stitches.config';